Teheran again excels, Braves blank Marlins 1-0

+MIAMI (AP) — Rookie Austin Riley and the Atlanta Braves made the most of their hits, thanks to Julio Teheran and a trio of relievers.

-MIAMI (AP) — Julio Teheran pitched six sharp innings, rookie Austin Riley scored the only run and the Atlanta Braves edged the Miami Marlins 1-0 on Saturday.
+Teheran pitched six sharp innings and Riley scored the only run, lifting the Braves over the Miami Marlins 1-0 on Saturday.

+Riley gave extra effort for a leadoff double in the seventh against Trevor Richards.
+Riley’s hard grounder glanced off the glove of shortstop Miguel Rojas and rolled into the outfield.

+“I just hustled and then once I saw it get through I maybe knew I had a chance and heard ‘go, go, go, go,’ and I was going,” Riley said.

+Riley took third on a flyball and scored on Tyler Flowers’ sacrifice fly.

 The Braves won despite getting only three hits and improved to 5-0 this season at Marlins Park.
-Miami had just four hits.
+Miami, which was shut out for the 11th time this season, had just four hits.

+Atlanta had outscored the Marlins 26-6 in the previous four wins in Miami.

 Teheran (4-4) gave up two hits and struck out five.
 He has not allowed more than one earned run in each of his last seven starts.

+Teheran wasn’t thinking about the pitchers’ duel but on being effective when the Marlins threatened in the third and sixth innings.

+“I know there were a couple of situations where I got runners on bases, but I keep my faith,” Teheran said.
+“That was something big and I was happy that I got the win, obviously.”

 Luke Jackson recorded four outs for his ninth save.
-With two outs and runners at the corner in the eighth, Miami’s Brian Anderson hit a slow roller to third base and was out in a close play — a replay confirmed the call.
+With two outs and runners at the corners in the eighth, Miami’s Brian Anderson hit a slow roller to third base and was out in a close play — a replay confirmed the call.

-Riley hustled for a leadoff double in the seventh against Trevor Richards (3-6), took third on a flyout and scored on Tyler Flowers’ sacrifice fly.

-Richards gave up two hits in seven innings.
+Richards (3-6) gave up two hits in seven innings.
+He had won three straight decisions and suffered his first loss since starting the season 0-5.

+“I think I’ve been able to attack the hitters a little bit better and locate better (since the poor start),” said Richards, who did not allow a hit until Freddie Freeman singled with two outs in the sixth inning.

+Back on May 4 in his previous outing against Atlanta, Richards gave up just two hits in 4 2/3 shutout innings.
+He remains winless in three career starts against the Braves.

 SLICK

 The Marlins teamed up for an unusual play to get the last out in the third.
-Ozzie Albies was on second when Ronald Acuna Jr. hit a grounder that bounced off third baseman Brian Anderson’s glove.
-But the ball caromed to shortstop Miguel Rojas, and he quickly tossed it back to Anderson to tag out Albies.
+Ozzie Albies was on second when Ronald Acuna Jr. hit a grounder that bounced off Anderson’s glove at third base.
+But the ball caromed to Rojas, and he quickly tossed it back to Anderson to tag out Albies.

 TRAINER’S ROOM